Rajchaurasiya21/Java-Learning/README.md

 - Calculating the marks of 5 subjects and find its CGPA

 ## GOAL
-To build strong Java fundamentals and grow into a full stack developer with generative AI
+To build strong Java fundamentals and grow into a Full stack developer with Generative AI